top of page

 • These follow first-order kinetics, meaning the reaction rate is directly proportional to the concentration of only the substrate.

-• This is because the rate-determining step is the loss of the leaving group to form a carbocation, which does not involve the base in this step.
+• The rate-determining step is the formation of the carbocation, which does not involve the base.

 E2 Reactions: